July 01, 2026

 United Nations Interpreter

-The ex-church is owned by an interpreter {a translator} of the United Nations.
+The owner of the ex-church is an interpreter {a translator} of the United Nations.
+He inherited the structure from his dad.
 He seeks co-investors and/or business partners, if not historic society contributions and the such.
 He's knowledgeable in Russian, but he is an American.
 In fact, his dad was an American fighter pilot.

-In this day-and-age of con artistry & doxing, people have a need to keep confidential their names, phone numbers, etc. So, if you want to inquire further, you can start by emailing me a week or two from now, when I finally do post contact information.
+In this day-and-age of con artistry & doxing, people have a need to keep confidential their names, phone numbers, etc. So, if you want to inquire further into converting St Wencenslaus into something artistic, you can start by calling me and leaving me a message.

 There has already been work done on the structure